famoser/docs/docs/code/clean_code.md

 # Clean code

 The single most important guideline is each part of the software should have a single, minimal purpose.
-This leads to loops performing only a single thing, documents code by the name its method is given, prevents the need for global state and leads to a single source of truth.
+This documents code by the name its method is given, prevents the need for global state, leads to a single source of truth, ensures each loop only does one thing and only a single expression per line is used.

+you are doing it wrong if statements are complicated, methods long & nested, names complicated and ambiguous or changes need to be made at multiple locations for a single requirement change. you are doing it wrong if you would be doing it different if you could rewrite it from scratch.

+you are doing it right if each line of code is at its single perfect location.

 ## Basic architecture